MGBackCountry/redis_store/README.md

-# persist_config_data
+# Electricity usage

-Store local data in a persistent redis database
+New project to store usage of electricity in a redis database